DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

 2. **Authentication Request**:
    - When the user clicks the login button, `signIn()` in GoogleAuthService.js is triggered.
    - This function constructs the authentication request URL with client ID, scopes, and redirect URI.
+By default it requests the `openid email profile` scopes that Google documents for OpenID Connect.
+Additional Google-supported scopes can be configured through the `GOOGLE_OAUTH_ADDITIONAL_SCOPES` environment variable if your implementation requires them.

 3. **Redirect to Authentication Prompt**:
    - `signIn()` redirects the user to Google's authentication page using `window.location.href`.